Tax credits: what you don’t know can cost you

 Tip: Charitable donations result in a larger tax credit once the total value donated exceeds $200.
 Since charitable donations may be saved for up to five years, compiling them for a few years and claiming them all in one year will give you a larger total credit than claiming a small amount every year.

-Your first home: If you’re in the process of buying your first home, there’s a non-refundable tax credit of $5,000 that may be claimed in the tax year of the purchase.
+Your first home: If you’re in the process of buying your first home, there’s a non-refundable tax credit of $10,000 that may be claimed in the tax year of the purchase.
+This amount has gone up from $5,000 in the previous year.

 Moving to be closer to work or attend school: Moving expenses are also often missed and that doesn’t only mean the amount you spent on a moving truck and boxes.
 That’s because real estate commissions (which can run into five figures) are part of the claim and available if you moved at least 40 kilometres.
 If you assume those commissions were $20,000; at a 40% marginal tax rate, that’s worth $8,000 to you!